rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Render_Templates/Criando um Template.md

 In this example:

-- The loop `{%- for interface in device.interfaces.all() -%}` iterates through all device interfaces in NetBox.
+- The loop `{%- for interface in device.interfaces.all() -%}` iterates over all the device's interfaces in NetBox.
 - The condition `{%- if interface.ip_addresses.all() %}` checks if the interface has IP addresses associated with it.
 - `{{ interface.name.split('.')[0].split(':')[0] }}` is used to extract the interface name in the desired format.
 For example, if the interface name is "ge-0/0/0.0:1", it will be converted to "ge-0/0/0".
-- The template then generates the configurations for each interface, including the IP address (obtained from the loop `{%- for ip in interface.ip_addresses.all() %}`).
+- The template then generates the configurations for each interface, including the IP address (obtained from the loop `{%- for ip in interface.ip_addresses.all() %} -%}`).

 The resulting output is a series of interface configurations formatted correctly for a Juniper device.
 Each interface has its own configuration, including its name and IP address, if applicable.